 Depending on the specific product or process involved in a case, a heat transfer expert witness is typically a licensed professional engineer with extensive experience and expertise in mechanical engineering, thermal engineering, and/or industrial design.
 In addition to technical expertise, an engineering expert witness must also possess the ability to explain technology and evidence to lay people, such as judges and jurors.

-Litigation support by a heat transfer expert witness could include forensic engineering, failure analysis investigation, accident reconstruction, an expert report, expert opinion, and courtroom testimony.
+Litigation support by a heat transfer expert witness could include forensic engineering, failure analysis investigation, accident reconstruction, research and authoring expert reports, providing expert opinions, deposition, and courtroom testimony.
 In a high-profile case, or litigation involving a significant financial stake, the attorney team may request a subject matter expert with prior expert testimony experience.
 In addition, clients may seek a mechanical engineer for pre-litigation consultant work.

-Whether the case involves HVAC, fluid mechanics, pressure vessels, computational fluid dynamics, or a heat exchanger, Cahn Litigation Services has the experience required to turn an expert witness search around quickly.
-The firm has an earned reputation for providing experts with the right balance of engineering and testimony experience to support each unique project and its nuances.
+Whether the case involves HVAC, fluid mechanics, pressure vessels, computational fluid dynamics, or a heat exchanger, Cahn Litigation Services has the experience required to turn a search for a heat transfer expert witness around quickly, providing the right balance of expertise and testimony experience.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Heat Transfer experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Heat Transfer landscape.
+These bios are provided to give lawyers a sense of the Heat Transfer landscape.